shiorijs/shiori/README.md

 ## I decided to switch to Shiori, how I do it?

 Shiori syntax is relatively similar to Discord.JS, while Shiori purpose is closer to Eris.
-That means that Shiori is relatively close to these two libraries, which means that you won't have that much of problem when switching.
+That means that you won't have that much of problem when switching from one of these two libaries.

 ## Can I create my own plugin?